annajanyuqza/hori_control_systems/README.md

-# This is a Experimental driver for the Hori Truck Control System on Linux.
+# This is a Experimental Linux Kernel driver for the Hori Truck Control System.

 NO Brake and Force Feedback at the moment.